-Bob is on his laptop pounding away on the keyboard, a deadline breathing down his neck.
-Suddenly, his internet connection stops working.
+Bob is on his laptop pounding away on the keyboard, a deadline is breathing down his neck.
+Suddenly, his internet connection drops.

 Seething, Bob gives the internet service’s technical support a call, goes through a cavalcade of voice prompts until finally, he connects with a living, breathing person.

-Bob tries to explain his issue calmly, and then the representative tells (not ask) him that he’s putting him on hold.
+Bob tries to explain his issue calmly, and then the representative tells (not asks) him that he’s putting him on hold.

 And so the rep places him on hold without much ceremony.
-Cue annoying music.
+Cue the annoying music.